e-choness/ctrl-alt-deploy/_posts/2025-07-10-chapter-1-1-docker-basics.md

 ---
 title: Chapter 1.1 - Docker Streamlining Development with Containers
-tags: [Platform Engineering, Dev Ops, Chapter One]
+tags: [Platform Engineering, DevOps, Chapter One, Docker]
 style: fill
 color: success
 description: Tired of "it works on my machine"?
 Docker solves environment headaches by packaging apps and dependencies into isolated containers.
 Learn how this lightweight virtualization accelerates development, simplifies deployment, and revolutionizes software delivery.